-- CSV (Macintosh) – This format files also save the same as comma-separated but can use this in the Mac operation system.
+- CSV (Macintosh) – This format files save the same as comma-separated files but can be used in the Mac operation system.

-- CSV (MS-DOS) – This format file can be used in the MS-DOS operating system.
+- CSV (MS-DOS) – This format file can use in the MS-DOS operating system.

 - CSV UTF-8(Comma Delimited) – UTF-8 uses 1 to 4 bytes for each symbol.

-When we save a CSV format file, it will only save the currently active tab of excel.
-If we want all the sheets in Excel into CSV format, we need to do it individually.
+When we save a CSV format file, it will only save the currently active tab of Excel.
+If we want all the sheets in Excel in CSV format, we need to do it individually.
 Regarding this, we may get the message while saving the file in the form of a warning pop-up.

-In addition to this, we may get another pop-up message stating that our saved file has features that may not be compatible with CSV format.
 Do you want to save it?
 Just click, Yes to proceed further.
+In addition, we may get another pop-up message stating that our saved file has features that may not be compatible with CSV format.

 I hope you understand how to convert Excel to CSV and the different CSV formats available.

-Choose Notepad and see how the data stores in the CSV separated by commas.
-Observe Comma separates every column.
+Choose Notepad and see how the data is stores in the CSV, separated by commas.
+Observe Comma separate every column.